What we offer

 We have ample outside space for the children to explore.
 A large covered area offers room for free play, as well as a sandpit and mud kitchen.
 We also have access to the school playground for extra physical activity.
 The front of our building is used for more imaginative play and group activities.

-Pre-Schools and Nurseries in England all follow the same rules and ‘curriculum.’
-The rules are known as the ‘Early Years Foundation Stage’ (EYFS), and the curriculum is known as ‘Development Matters.’
+Pre-Schools and Nurseries in England all follow the same rules.
+These rules are known as the ‘Early Years Foundation Stage’ (EYFS).
+The curriculum we follow is known as ‘Development Matters.’

 In short, development matters is a series of statements that explain where most children will be at a given age across 7 key areas.
-We use it to observe and record each child’s development, in a way we can easily share with you using our ParentZone app.
+We use it to assess each child’s development, in a way we can easily share with you using our online app.

 Additional enrichment activities